YiannisKazas/LURAD_documentation/docs/index.md

 [LICENSE]: https://github.com/Andre601/mkdocs-template/blob/master/LICENSE

 # MkDocs Material Template
-This is a template repository for anyone that wants to use the MkDocs Material Theme.
+This is a template repository for LURAD Documentation.

 ## Getting Started
 To get started, first clone this template by clicking on the Green button labeled [`Use this template`][use].